mjordan/islandora_workbench_docs/docs/creating_taxonomy_terms.md

 ```

 !!! note
     Unlike input CSV files used during `create` tasks, input CSV files for `create_terms` tasks do not have an "id" column.
 Instead, `term_name` is the column whose values are the unique identifier for each term.
 Workbench assumes that term names are unique within a vocabulary.
 If the terms in the `term_name` column aren't unique, Workbench only creates the term the first time it encounters it in the CSV file.

 Two reserved but optional columns, `weight`, and `description`, are described next.
 A third reserved column header, `parent` is described in the "Hierarchical vocabularies" section.
 You can also add columns that correspond to a vocabulary's field names, just like you do when you assemble your CSV for `create` tasks, as described in the "Vocabularies with custom fields" section below.

-### Term weight and description
+### Term weight, description, and published columns

-Two other reserved CSV column headers are `weight` and `description`.
+Three other reserved CSV column headers are `weight`, `description`, and `published`.
 All Drupal taxonomy terms have these two fields but populating them is optional.

 * `weight` is used to sort the terms in the vocabulary overview page in relation to their parent term (or the vocabulary root if a term has no parent).
 Values in the `weight` field are integers.
 The lower the weight, the earlier the term sorts.
 For example, a value of "0" (zero) sorts the term at the top in relation to its parent, and a value of "100" sorts the term much lower.
 * `description` is, as the name suggests, a field that contains a description of the term.
+* `published` takes a "0" or a "1" (like it does in `create` tasks for nodes) to indicate that the term is published or not.
+If absent, defaults to "1" (published).

+!!! note
+    If you are going to use `published` in your `create_terms` tasks, you need to remove the "Published" filter from the "Term from term name" View.

 If you do not add `weight` values, Drupal sorts the terms in the vocabulary alphabetically.